Skip to main content

 So, Jim created the Duxbury Wooden Chuck --- now nicknamed the Dux Chuck.
 It is totally intuitive to use, simple to make, stimulates creativity, and the price is right.
 In fact all of the material needed to make a real Duxbury Chuck could probably be resurrected from your scrap wood pile.
 What are we waiting for?
 Creativity abounds.

 The material should be straight grained hardwood.
 Poplar was used for this chuck but maple, cherry, oak and other hardwoods would work fine also.
-I have designed this chuck to work with a Oneway Talon chuck using #2 jaws.
+Jim has designed this chuck to work with a Oneway Talon chuck using #2 jaws.
 Slight modifications may need to be made to accommodate other brands of chucks.

 Jim has also made three different mandrels that fit into the chuck frame.
-One is a flat center, another a screw chuck, and lastly, a 3/8”-16 TPI bottle topper chuck.
+One is a flat center, another a screw chuck, and lastly, a 3/8”-16 TPI bottle stopper chuck.
 These frames can rotate to change the location of the pattern to be cut.
-The mandrels are shown below on the left and also some samples of some of the many designs that can be made are shown on the right.
+The mandrels are shown at the far left.

 About our Demonstrator: